Mumbai crime: 4 nabbed for extorting money from homosexual man

-Threatening to reveal to the man’s family that he was a homosexual, the gang took away his laptop, iPad and Rs 20,000 in cash; asked for another Rs 1 lakh
+Threatening to reveal to the man’s family that he was gay, the accused took away his laptop, iPad and Rs 20,000 in cash; asked for another Rs 1 lakh

 A gang of four men was arrested for blackmailing a senior executive of a city-based five star hotel.
 The four had threatened to tell the complainant’s family that he was gay.
 The Vakola police laid a trap and nabbed the four men.